Understanding Frequent Urination: Causes, Symptoms, and Treatment

-Call or book an appointment online with Urology of Greater Atlanta today to learn more about frequent urination and the many treatments available.
-We have many convenient locations throughout Georgia.
-Our board-certified urologists are ready to help.
+Call or book an appointment online with Urology of Greater Atlanta today to learn more about frequent urination and the many treatment options available.
+With multiple convenient locations throughout Georgia, our board-certified urologists are here to help.

-Frequent urination refers to the need to urinate more often than usual, resulting in increased trips to the bathroom.
-It can occur during the day or disrupt sleep patterns during the night.
-While occasional urinary frequency is normal, persistent or excessive urination may indicate an underlying health issue.
+Frequent urination refers to the need to pass urine more often than usual, leading to an increased number of trips to the bathroom.
+It can occur both during the day and at night (nocturia).
+While occasional urinary frequency is normal, persistent or excessive urination may indicate underlying health issues that require attention.

 How Often Is Frequent Urination?